Harsh8228/Power-BI-Dashboard/README.md

 This dashboard helps in detailed analysis of sales and helps in gaining insights to make better business decisions to the client.

 ## Skills Demonstrated in Power BI Projects
-* Ability to interpret and visualize datat through various plots and figures.
+* Ability to interpret and visualize data through various plots and figures.
 * Creation of DAX for analysis.
 * Using PowerBI capabilities thoroughly to create engaging and interactive dashboard.